Phonelike PCs failed before. Here's why they'll succeed now

 Second time around

-When Microsoft and Qualcomm set out to make Windows 10 run on Snapdragon chips, they knew they couldn't risk another flop.
-They had to be more like smartphones, with more compact designs, better battery life, wireless connectivity and always-on capabilities.
+When Microsoft and Qualcomm set out to make Windows 10 run on Snapdragon chips, they knew they couldn't risk a flop.
+The devices had to be more like smartphones, with more compact designs, better battery life, wireless connectivity and always-on capabilities.
 And importantly, they couldn't run a stripped-down version of Windows.

-The Asus NovaGo has a 13.3-inch LED-backlit full HD display, is able to run 22 hours of video and can stay on standby for 30 days.
+The Asus NovaGo has a 13.3-inch LED-backlit full HD display, and it can run 22 hours of video or stay on standby for 30 days.
 It will start at $599 for 4 gigabytes of RAM and 64GB of storage.
 The $799 model will get 8GB of RAM and 256GB of storage.

 Lenovo will unveil its device at CES in January.

-"This is a full PC and it's fundamentally transformed the way I work," Terry Meyerson, executive vice president of Microsoft's Windows and devices group, said Tuesday at Qualcomm's tech summit.
-He noted the PC he's been using needs to be charged only once a week.
-It wakes up immediately and always has a connection when he needs it.
+"This is a full PC, and it's fundamentally transformed the way I work," Terry Meyerson, executive vice president of Microsoft's Windows and devices group, said Tuesday at Qualcomm's tech summit.
+The PC he's been using, he said, needs to be charged only once a week, wakes up immediately and always has a connection when he needs it.

 Trading off

-The new Snapdragon-powered PCs may appeals to some buyers, but they also have some drawbacks.
-They're mainly aimed at people who want to search the web, access social media, check email or consume content like videos.
+The new Snapdragon-powered PCs may appeal to some buyers, but they also have some drawbacks.
+They're mainly aimed at people who want to search the web, access social media, check email or consume content such as videos.
 They won't work well for photo editing or intensive gaming.

-In a Creative Strategies study, about half of the iPad users it surveyed opted for the pricier LTE version of Apple's tablet.
-Only 49 percent of those people actually activated LTE on the tablet. (for those of you who hate math, that means only about a quarter of people use LTE on their tablets).
+In a Creative Strategies study, about half of the iPad users surveyed opted for the pricier LTE version of Apple's tablet.
+Only 49 percent of those people actually activated LTE on the tablet.
+(For those of you who hate math, that means only about a quarter of people use LTE on their tablets.)

 It's common for cellphones to come equipped with mobile hotspots that let you share Wi-Fi with your other devices.
 That makes having a modem inside your computer or tablet less important.
 If having connectivity in a PC becomes vital, it's likely Intel will put its own 4G LTE chips in computers.